aquova/wordlebot/README.md

 This bot introduces a number of commands:

 - `!wordle <GUESS>` to guess a new word.
 If no game is playing, it will start a new one.
 If it has been 1 hour since the game was started it will pick a new word and restart.
-- `!wordle stats` to show your Wordle statistics.
+- `!wordle history` to show your Wordle statistics.
 - `!wordle restart` to start a new game.
 For stats purposes, this will count as failing to get the correct answer.